marblewick

 marblewick is a small, warm, stubborn strategy game about a flight of named dragons and the hold that waits up for them. you pick who flies. you pick where. the silence picks the rest.

-every dragon has a name. every loss leaves an empty chair at the long table. every return rings the bell twice — once for arrival, once because pegs insists.
+every dragon has a name and an element. every death leaves an empty chair at the long table. every return rings the bell twice — once for arrival, once because pegs insists.

 "scales patched, hoard counted, soup on. i won't ask where you've been. i'll ask if you brought everyone."